Besix

-BESIX Group is a Belgian-French construction group based in Brussels, one of the world's leading international contractors according to the ENR ranking.
+BESIX Group is a Belgian construction group based in Brussels, one of the world's leading international contractors according to the ENR ranking.
 Active since 1909, BESIX operates in Europe, the Middle East, Oceania, Africa, North America and Asia.

-Its achievements include Dubai’s Burj Khalifa, the world’s tallest tower, buildings of the European Parliament in Brussels, and the Grand Egyptian Museum on the Giza pyramids plateau.
+Its achievements include Dubai’s Burj Khalifa, the world's tallest tower, buildings of the European Parliament in Brussels, and the Grand Egyptian Museum on the Giza pyramids plateau.
 In 2021 and 2022, it was announced that BESIX had been chosen to build the Guggenheim Museum in Abu Dhabi, the Triangle Tower, Paris' third highest tower, and the Kangaroo Point Green Bridge in Brisbane, one of the world's longest span cable stay pedestrian bridges.

 In 2020, BESIX had a turnover of 3.8 billion dollars and 12,000 employees worldwide.